Make online payments

 Minnesota strives to ensure safe environments and services for vulnerable adults and encourages reporting of suspected maltreatment of vulnerable adults.

-DHHS serves Minnesotans who are deaf, hard of hearing, late deafened or deafblind as well as heir families, service providers, employers and businesses.
+DHS serves people who are deaf, hard of hearing, late deafened or deafblind as well as their families, providers, employers and businesses.

-DHS staff work to help seniors find the services and resources they need to continue living in their homes for as long as possible.
+DHS works to help seniors find the services and supports they need to continue living in their homes for as long as possible.

-The American Indian Elder Program increases awareness and accessibility to services for Indian elders in urban Indian communities and on the 11 Indian reservations in Minnesota.
+The American Indian Elder Desk increases awareness and accessibility to services, including Wisdom Steps, for Indian elders in Minnesota.

-The Office of Ombudsman for Long-Term Care is an independent consumer advocate who works with many others to enhance the quality of life and services for individuals receiving care.
+The Ombudsman for Long-Term Care is an independent consumer advocate who works with many others to enhance the quality of life and services for people receiving care.